-TB Skin Tests will be given on Monday only.
+TB Skin Tests can be given Mondays-Wednesdays only.
 The cost is $20.00 per test.
-You must be able to return to have the test read in 2-3 days (Wednesday or Thursday).
-The consent form can be found at the link at the bottom of the page, anyone under age 18 requires parental consent.
+You must be able to return to the Health Department in order to have the test read 48-72 hours later.
+Walk-ins may be accepted, but appointments are preferred.

 A positive skin test does not mean you have Tuberculosis, only that you may have been exposed.
-If your skin test is positive, you will need to see a doctor who may prescribe preventive treatment.
-The treatment is available free through the Health Department.
-Symptoms of infectious TB disease are prolonged cough (greater than 3 weeks), bloody sputum, weight loss, decreased appetite, fever, and night sweats.
-If you have these symptoms, seek medical care immediately.
-More information on Tuberculosis is available at the CDC Website.
+If your skin test is positive, you will need to have a chest x-ray and see a doctor who may prescribe preventive treatment.

 TB Testing Fact Sheet